 The summative evaluation conducted under YARH-3 will examine the effect of Colorado's Pathways to Success comprehensive service model (Pathways).
-Pathways is an intensive, coach-like case management model for youth and young adults in foster care.
+Pathways is an intensive, coach-like case management model for youth and young adults with foster care history at age 14 or older1.
 A large, cluster quasi-experimental impact study design will be used to test the effectiveness of Pathways in 37 counties in Colorado.